anaximeno/shazamPy/README.md

  - sha384
  - sha512

-If you are in the file_to_be_checked's path you can just write the file's file_name
+If you are in the file_to_be_checked's path you can just write the file's name

 In file/hash sum you can use an file(.txt) that currently has the sum or the sum code itself